Emergency Medical Technology

 Contributor-Level 10

 EMT full form is Emergency Medical Technology.
-The graduates who have passed the course are eligible to become an Emergency Medical Technician.
+Graduates who have passed course can be an Emergency Medical Technician.

-They are responsible for stabilizing patients, administering life-saving treatments, and transporting them to medical facilities for further care.
-EMTs play a critical role in the emergency medical services (EMS) system and are often the first responders to incidents that require immediate help.
+They are responsible for making patients stable, doing life saving treatments and also transporting them to medical facilities.
+EMTs play an important role in emergency medical services (EMS) system and are first responders to accidents.

 New answer posted